nextflow-io/training/docs/basic_training/executors.md

 5. Set the queue for the process(es) with the `bigTask` label
 6. Set the container image to deploy for the process(es) with the `bigTask` label
 7. Define the region for Batch execution

+!!! cboard-list-2 "Summary"

+    In this step you have learned:

+    1. How to configure volume mounts
+    2. How to use a custom job definition
+    3. How to use a custom image
+    4. How to use a launch template
+    5. How to use hybrid deployments